GraphQL-Designer/graphqldesigner.com/README.md

 - Client queries for User and the particular fields
 - A NoSQL schema or SQL create script for User

-Notice that all of these items revolve around similar information?
-User and its fields: id, age, and messages.
+You will notice that all these items revolve around a similar piece of information- User and its fields: id, age, and messages.

-GraphQL Designer solves this repetition by requiring the developer just to enter the information once.
+GraphQL Designer solves this repetition by requiring the developer to simply enter the information only once.
 Once a GraphQL type is created on our platform, root queries, mutations, client queries, and a NoSQL schema or SQL create script is auto generated and ready for download.
-After download, the code can be simply dragged and dropped into your code base or favorite text editor!
+Once downloaded, the code can then be dragged and dropped effortlessly into your code base or favorite text editor!

 ## How To Use